Rick Fox Opens Up About Kobe Bryant’s Death & False Rumors He Was Also On The Helicopter

 Rick Fox has opened up about the tragic death of his friend and former Lakers teammate Kobe Bryant.
-The actor spoke candidly about the events of January 26 while appearing on Inside the NBA on January 28, where he spoke out and how he found out about Kobe’s sudden death as rumors initially spread that he too was one of the passengers on the ill-fated helicopter that crashed on Sunday.
+The actor spoke candidly while appearing on Inside the NBA on January 28.
+Fox shared how he found out about Kobe’s sudden death as rumors initially spread that he too was one of the passengers on the ill-fated helicopter that crashed on Sunday, January 26.

 “This moment has been overwhelming for all of us, first and foremost for the families that were lost and whose lives have been turned upside down,” he said, per Entertainment Tonight, while remembering the basketball icon alongside Derek Fisher, Shaquille O’Neal (who’s been vocal about his struggles following the sad news), Dwyane Wade, Kenny Smith, Charles Barkley and Ernie Johnson.